CurbSoftwareInc/NVMe-Wipe-and-Sanitize/README.md

 The script performs a paranoid 6-pass wipe to ensure every bit of data is sanitized.
 This process gets into every nook and cranny of the drive, making data recovery virtually impossible without nation-state-level forensic capabilities (like electron microscopes).
 Note: If the NVMe contained sensive data like business secrets or nuke codes etc., best to incinerate the drive and buy a new one.
 The script will unmount the target drive if required, partitions are irrelevant, they'll be gone too.

+suitable for:
+- Selling or gifting drives
+- Returning RMA drives
+- Disposing of drives
+- Compliance with data destruction policies

 The wipe process is as follows:
 1.  **Pass 1:** NVMe Sanitize (Hardware-level block erase)
 2.  **Pass 2:** Overwrite with Zeros (`0x00`)